-(1) Selling commissions of 5% may be paid under this Offering, but the Corporation does not expect to pay any commissions.
+Selling commissions of 5% may be paid under this Offering, but the Corporation does not expect to pay any commissions.
 See Item 7 - Compensation Paid to Sellers and Finders

 (2) Estimated Offering costs of \$6,000 will be paid for directly by the shareholders of the Corporation.
-Funds from this Offering will not be used
+Funds from this Offering will not be used to be pay these costs.
+The shareholders have also engaged Axiom Advisors Inc. to assist in the preparation and closing of this Offering.

-(3) The Corporation does not require additional funds from other sources to advance its present business objectives.
+(3) The Corporation does not require additional funds from other sources to advance its short-term business objectives.
 The Corporation will require additional financing to meet its long-term business objectives of the Corporation.
 See Item 2.2 - Our Business.